bicycleben88/project_three_frontend/README.md

 Welcome to Cocktail Hour.
-Your go to destination if you're parhed and looking to party.
+Your go to destination if you're parched and looking to party.

 This application lets you sign up/login to create your own drink and save it, search for a drink, or populate a random drink.